DFanso/Prestige-Motors-WEB-Admin/README.md

 # Prestige-Motors-WEB-Admin
-Prestige-Motors-WEB-Admin Pannel for change content of the site
+Prestige-Motors-WEB-Admin Pannel for change content of the main site